nine-lives-later/go-xdelta-perftest-electron/README.md

 This repository performs a performance test on the [Xdelta library for Go](http://github.com/konsorten/go-xdelta).

 It is using binary releases of [Electron](https://github.com/electron/electron).
+For reference testing it uses the original GPL build of [Xdelta](https://github.com/jmacd/xdelta-gpl).

 To run all the tests, call the following command: